-Collection of child support payments privately (Private Collect)
+Collection of child support payments privately - Private Collect

 You and the other parent decide the most convenient way for payments to be made between yourselves.

-Collecting Child Support payments privately (Private Collect)
+Collecting Child Support payments privately - Private Collect

-If you are applying for or we have made a child support assessment, accepted an agreement or registered a court order, Private Collect may be an option that works for you.
+If you are applying for or we've made a child support assessment, accepted an agreement or registered a court order, Private Collect may be an option that works for you.
 Private Collect is when you and the other parent work out the most convenient way for child support payments to be made between yourselves.

-We tell you how much child support needs to be paid and then you and the other parent make your own arrangements about how and when the payments are made.
+We'll tell you how much child support needs to be paid and then you and the other parent make your own arrangements about how and when the payments are made.

 Deciding if Private Collect is right for you

 - want flexibility in the way payments are made